Sparkle 2 Evo: Reception

 Sparkle 2 Evo received average reviews, criticizing its simplicity and praising its graphics.

 Bonus Stage gave the game 6 out of 10 points and said, "[...] the AI is pretty incompetent" and Sparkle 2 Evo "[...] has a lot of cool design and graphical appeal".

-Nintendo Life gave the game 5 out of 10 points, and said the game "feels like a proof of concept that isn’t given the push it needs to be something more engaging and impactful."
+Nintendo Life gave the game 5 out of 10 points, and said the game "feels like a proof of concept that isn't given the push it needs to be something more engaging and impactful."

 German online video game magazine ntower gave the game 5 out of 10 points and wrote: "[...]
 Das Gameplay ist extrem simpel gehalten, wirkliche Herausforderungen gibt es nicht.
 Visuell ist Sparkle 2 EVO jedoch recht ansprechend und dient vor allem Dingen einem Zweck: Sich zu entspannen. [...]" (" [...]
 The gameplay is extremely simple, there are no real challenges.
 Visually, however, Sparkle 2 EVO is quite appealing and serves one purpose above all: to relax. [...]").

+Switch Player described the game as "uninspired" and found the gameplay "uncompelling", giving it a 2.5/5.